Firewood Permits

 Inyo National Forest Service staff is partnering with Sierra Forever to issue these permits later in the season to make wood tags more readily available to the public.

-Visitor center wood tag availability days, hours, and locations:
+Special, limited time, visitor center wood tag availability days, hours, and locations during government shutdown:

 - Mammoth Lakes Welcome Center: